michaljasionowski/multi-armed-bandits/README.md

 # multi-armed-bandits
 Implementation of an example algorithm solving multi-armed bandits with gaussian rewards problem.

+Assumes we know that each bandit has variance of rewards equal to 1.

 Initially each bandit is drawn once.
 The order of subsequent draws is determined by finding bandit with the highest value of mean reward + 3 * its standard deviation.

 ## Usage